ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 # Use Cases

 The building blocks defined in SCITT are intended to support applications in any supply chain that produces or relies upon digital artifacts, from the build and supply of software and IoT devices to advanced manufacturing and food supply.

-Detailed use cases are maintained in a separate document {{I-D.ietf-scitt-software-use-cases}}.

 # Terminology {#terminology}